Ajatt-Tools/impd/README.md

 **Available options:**

+* `langs`.
-* `langs` - A comma-separated list of languages, in the order of preference.
+  A comma-separated list of languages, in the order of preference.
   `impd` will try to extract audio and use subtitles in the specified language.
   If the required language is not found, it will try the next preference.
   If you don't know the code for your language, run `impd probe` on a desired video file.
-* `prefer_internal_subs` - Try to use internal subtitles when creating condensed audio.
+* `prefer_internal_subs`.
+Try to use internal subtitles when creating condensed audio.
   If `impd` fails to do so, it tries external subtitles.
   If the option is set to `no`, `impd` tries external subtitles first.
-* `video_dir` - The default directory where your video files are stored.
+* `video_dir`.
+The default directory where your video files are stored.
   The directory is searched for recently added files when you call `impd rotate`.
-* `bitrate` - Audio bitrate.
+* `bitrate`.
+Audio bitrate.
   It is recommended to keep it rather low to save disk space because `impd` deals with speech, not music.
   Speech doesn't require high bitrates.
-* `recent_threshold` - A file is considered recent if it has been modified in the last X days.
+* `recent_threshold`.
+A file is considered recent if it has been modified in the last X days.
   Audio files that are no longer recent get archived if you call `impd archive`, and videos get skipped if you call `impd add_recent`.
-* `padding` - Set a pad to the dialog timings.
+* `padding`.
+Set a pad to the dialog timings.
 For example, 0.5 = half a second.
-* `music_dir` - Custom music directory.
+* `music_dir`.
+Custom music directory.
   Set it only when `impd` fails to automatically detect your music directory.
-* `line_skip_pattern` - Skip subtitle lines matching this RegExp.
+* `line_skip_pattern`.
+Skip subtitle lines matching this RegExp.
   If empty, no lines will be skipped.
 Can be used to skip openings and endings by matching lines like `♪〜`.
-* `filename_skip_pattern` - Perl RegExp to match the filename of the input file.
+* `filename_skip_pattern`.
+Perl RegExp to match the filename of the input file.
   If it matches, `impd` skips the file.
   By default, it is set to skip filenames that contain `NCOP` or `NCED`.